Omimeyi/clase-git/README.md

 # clase-git
-this repo was use to lear git
+this repo was use to learn git